lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session08_say.md

 **CC** - Next time we will experiment with adjusting our Return Visit Interval.

-**MM** - I am going change how I order my return to clinics for OUD and depression; allocate ~40% of my time to OUD patients; conduct a few more experiments to refine the allocation of my time to better balance trade-offs between patient needs.
+**MM** - Although we were glad to see that we could care for more OUD patients with our available staffing, we are concerned that if all we do is shift several of our Other appointments to OUD, we won't be able to help as many Other patients.
+We decided to experiment with Return to Clinic Visit Intervals as a possible alternate solution.

 **PSY** - For our next experiment, since we have now affirmed that we have additional appt capacity for new (and existing patients), we would like to explore how changing Initiators who Complete from the base case rate of 37% to 75% might impact the number of patients who complete and graduate.
 This will be the only change we make, so that we can see the effect clearly.